Special relativity: How far can you travel from the Earth?

 where v(t) is the velocity at a time t, a is the acceleration of the spaceship and t is the coordinate time as measured by people on Earth.
 Therefore, after one year of accelerating at 9.81 m/s^{2}, the spaceship will be travelling at v = 0.712 c and 0.946 c after three years, relative to Earth.
 After three years of this acceleration, with the spaceship achieving a velocity of 94.6% of the speed of light relative to Earth, time dilation will result in each second experienced on the spaceship corresponding to 3.1 seconds back on Earth.
 During their journey, people on Earth will experience more time than they do – since their clocks (all physical phenomena) would really be ticking 3.1 times faster than those of the spaceship.
-A 5-year round trip for the traveller will take 6.5 Earth years and cover a distance of over 6 light-years.
+A 5-year round trip for the traveller will take 6.5 Earth years and cover a distance of about 3.7 light-years.
 A 20-year round trip for them (5 years accelerating, 5 decelerating, twice each) will land them back on Earth having travelled for 335 Earth years and a distance of 331 light years.
 A full 40-year trip at 1g will appear on Earth to last 58,000 years and cover a distance of 55,000 light years.
 A 40-year trip at 1.1 g will take 148,000 years and cover about 140,000 light years.
 A one-way 28 year (14 years accelerating, 14 decelerating as measured with the astronaut's clock) trip at 1g acceleration could reach 2,000,000 light-years to the Andromeda Galaxy.
 This same time dilation is why a muon travelling close to c is observed to travel much farther than c times its half-life (when at rest).